 Seton Hall Washington, D.C. courses, sponsored by the School of Diplomacy, are open to enrolled undergraduate and graduate students who will be interning in the nation’s capital.
-Class sessions will be taught by School of Diplomacy faculty and held at the United Nations
+Class sessions will be taught by former Deputy Assistant Secretary of State and School of Diplomacy visiting Sharkey Scholar Catharin Dalpino, and held at the United Nations

 Foundation, located just one block from The White House.
 Undergraduate students wishing to maintain full-time enrollment status may pursue this program plus take an independent study course.
 Graduate students maintain full-time enrollment status by pursuing the program.
 Fall and spring semester participants can utilize Washington Intern Student

 Housing (WISH) to explore housing options.
 Summer semester student interns have the additional option of securing available housing on local D.C. college campuses.

 Dr. Ruby will assist students with the internship search and application processes, as well as connect them with alumni in the D.C. metro area who are working in fields related to students’ interests.

 Past Washington, D.C. internship hosts have included institutions such as the Central Intelligence Agency, State Department, U.S. Supreme Court, and the Department of Homeland Security.
 Students have also interned in local embassies, think tanks, and the offices of U.S. Senators and Congressmen.

 "For many students," adds Dean Bartoli, "the Washington experience is paramount.
 It is there that many Diplomacy and Seton Hall alumni have found their career paths."